 - Look for the Download region Now choose a location that is closest to you.
 Alternatively, you can choose a location that is not the closest but still near.

 After making this change, restart Steam and try to run your game again.

-Solution 5 – Make sure that you have Visual C++ Redistributables installed
+5. Check to have Visual C++ Redistributables installed

 If you can’t launch a certain game on Steam, perhaps the issue is related to the missing components.
 Many games require Visual C++ Redistributables in order to run, and if a Steam game won’t launch, it’s possible that you don’t have the necessary Visual C++ components installed.

 There are several ways to install these missing components, but the easiest method is to check the game’s installation directory.
 Look for vcredist directory and install all files from it.
 There should be two files available, one for x64 and one for x86 version of Windows, and you need to install both.

 After doing that, try to start the game again and check if everything works.
 Bear in mind that you might have to do the same for other Steam games that are giving you this problem.

 - Start Steam and locate the game that you’re unable to run.

 - Right-click the game and choose Properties from the menu.